ljeck3/miniproject1LeviEck/README.md

 ## Description

-This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.
+This project will be using the NumPy and Matplotlib packages, in order to create 5 graphs that output as PNG files.

 ## Getting Started